 A couple of notes:

-DateKeyis an INT not because that is my preference (I would always store this as a DATE), but because that seems to be the preference of most data warehousing professionals.
+DateKeyis commented out.
+It is defined as an INT not because that is my preference (I would always store this as a DATE), but because that seems to be the preference of most data warehousing professionals.
+If you want your date key to be an int, please note the places in the code below where I comment out anything to do with DateKey.

 DOWInMonthis the occurrence of that weekday within the current month - 1st Sunday, 3rd Monday, etc.